koenrane/KR-new-site/content/Essays/Bruce Wayne and the cost of inaction.md

 As he sat down with his wife, Thomas said, “Congratulations, Sophia.
 I heard about your promotion.
 To be frank, I'm surprised the city council appointed you—don't they prefer yes-men and -women?”

 She laughed.
 “You have to understand, Thomas, that people don't see the world as it is.
 They see what they want to see, they read what they want to read, and they hear what they want to hear.
 It's not like I *lied* to them, but rather… I put my best foot forward.
 I'd agree with them on costless and unimportant things, and when I had to go against them, it was subtle.
 Non-confrontational.
-They got a good impression, even though they might've hesitated if they took a closer look.
+They got a good impression, even though they might've hesitated if they took a closer look.”

 “They wanted to see me as agreeing with them, and so that's what they saw in their new city administrator.”